-- 8. The Medical Review Division of the Texas Workers' Compensation Commission (MRD) issued its Findings and Decision in each of the two dockets, ordering no additional reimbursement by Carrier. - 9.
-Vista timely requested a hearing in each docket, and the Commission issued a timely notice of hearing and referred the cases to the State Office of Administrative Hearings for assignment of an Administrative Law Judge to hear the disputes. - 10.
-Both parties received adequate notice of not less than 10 days of the time, place, and nature of the hearing; the legal authority and jurisdiction under which the hearing was to be held; the particular sections of the statutes and rules involved; and a short, plain statement of the matters asserted. - 11.
-On July 19, 2007, SOAH Administrative Law Judge Charles Homer III held a contested case hearing concerning the two referenced dockets at the William P. Clements Office Building, Fourth Floor, 300 West 15th Street, Austin, Texas.
+- 4. In each docket, Vista sought additional reimbursement and submitted to the Commission a request for dispute resolution. - 5.
+The Medical Review Division of the Texas Workers' Compensation Commission (MRD) issued its Findings and Decision in each of the ten dockets, ordering no additional reimbursement by Carrier. - 6.
+Vista timely requested a hearing in each docket, and the Commission issued a timely notice of hearing and referred the cases to the State Office of Administrative Hearings for assignment of an Administrative Law Judge to hear the disputes. - 7.
+Both parties received adequate notice of not less than 10 days of the time, place, and nature of the hearing; the legal authority and jurisdiction under which the hearing was to be held; the particular sections of the statutes and rules involved; and a short, plain statement of the matters asserted. - 8.
+On July 19, 2007, SOAH Administrative Law Judge Charles Homer III held a contested case hearing concerning the ten referenced dockets at the William P. Clements Office Building, Fourth Floor, 300 West 15th Street, Austin, Texas.
 Carrier appeared at the hearing through its attorney, Steven M. Tipton.
 Vista appeared through its attorney, Christina Hernandez.
-The record closed on July 26, 2007, after the parties submitted closing written arguments. - 12.
-The amount that Carrier reimbursed Vista in each docket exceeds the maximum allowable reimbursement (MAR) under the hospital fee guideline for a hospital billing for similar services. - 13.
-Medicare Fee Guidelines have been accepted by the Texas Legislature as the basis for fair and reasonable maximum allowable recoveries for ambulatory surgical centers' services such as those at issue in this proceeding. - 14.
-Although not in effect at the time of the services rendered, the subsequent adoption by the Division of Workers' Compensation of the Texas Department of Insurance of fee guidelines for ambulatory surgical centers is an indication that those guidelines are fair and reasonable. - 15.
-Payments by Carrier to Vista in each of the underlying dockets approximately quintupled the fee guidelines for ambulatory surgical centers amount (\$725.22) that is based on Medicare Fee Guidelines for the services performed for Claimants at ambulatory surgical centers. - 16.
-Vista failed to show that 70% of its billed charges is a fair and reasonable reimbursement.
+The record closed on July 26, 2007, after the parties submitted closing written arguments. - 9.
+The amount that Carrier reimbursed Vista in each docket except two exceeds the maximum allowable reimbursement (MAR) under the hospital fee guideline for a hospital billing for similar services.